questqyubey/dicecards/rules/dc_quest_format.md

 - If using Soul Cards, each ability in the booster gives a 5% chance to instead be a Soul Card (max 15%).
 The Soul Card gains all the abilities that would be in the booster, but cannot be merged with an Archetype.
 Their individual abilities can be Extracted out to a new Archetype that shares their Tribe.
 - Other duelists will have certain sets associated with them, and winning against a duelist gives you a booster from one of their sets.
 The amount of abilities in the booster depends on the amount of abilities they used: up to 3 gives 1 Ability, up to 6 gives 2 Abilities, and up to 9 includes 3 Abilities.
 Soul Card abilities are included in this count.

 **Scion Powers:** Players can choose to play as normal or to be one of the five Scion types from Soul Master.
 Their powers cannot be used inside of a duel and instead focus on narrative play and deckbuilding.
-Their powers take Duel Energy to use.dfd
+Their powers take Duel Energy to use.

 **Alchemy:** Masters of energy.